 The author of Sleepyhead (Jedi Mark) is the only person who can really help you, you might try PM-ing him, or some other way of getting in touch, if you really need this problem resolved.
 Good luck.

-Healthy, active, middle-aged man; tall and husky, athletic build; stomach sleeper; on CPAP since 2003; lives at 5000 ft elevation; deviated septum but a turbinate-reduction procedure helped a lot; regular nasal washes have cured my sinus problems.
+Healthy, active, middle-aged man; tall and husky, athletic build; stomach sleeper; on CPAP since 2003; lives at 5000 ft elevation; deviated septum but a turbinate-reduction procedure helped a lot; regular nasal washes have all but cured my sinus problems.